 Change can be good, but it can also mean people more easily take things for granted.
 Think about Gen Xers who didn’t get to go to swing dances, or Millennials who’ve never had to wait on dialup internet to IM their friends after school.
 It’s easy to forget things were harder not too long ago, but one thing that continues to struggle alongside modern progress is women’s access to safe and affordable birth control.

-Since its invention, medical birth control has had to overcome constant obstacles to become commonplace for women.
+Since its invention, medical birth control has had to overcome constant obstacles and misinformation to become commonplace for women.
 Not only is the history of birth control fraught with ethical and medical horror stories, but women still have to fight to keep it accessible today.
 There are different challenges for each type of birth control, and deciding what kind to use comes down to what each woman is looking for.

 The Current Fight

 Some doctors and drug companies have tried to make extra money over the years by abusing the system, and birth control is no exception.
 In 2009, the drug company Bayer became a well-known example of this.
 The FDA had to issue an alert that Bayer knowingly sold Mirena, a defective product, while not warning women about the dangerous side effects of the IUD.
 Some side effects included device migration, expulsion, increased risk of breast cancer, and increased pressure in the skull.
+These actions resulted in numerous Mirena lawsuits making their way into courts.

 Some doctors are dishonest when it comes to women’s health as well.
 Between 2008 and 2012, female patients of Dr. Paul Singh of Central California unknowingly received non-government-approved IUDs.
 Afterward, the doctor’s office would bill women’s insurance companies for FDA-approved devices to make extra money.
 This is known as pharmaceutical fraud, and it’s a serious offense.
 Although the justice system works to amend loses in these cases as much as possible, there is no price tag that can be put on the danger this sort of ploy poses for women’s health.